APIs & Integration Strategy

-Top 10 Security Risks on the Web (OWASP) and how to mitigate them with API Management
+Top 10 Security Risks on the Web (OWASP) and Ways To Address Them Using API Management

 Nicholas Gimenes

-Critical data in the cloud, mobile access from everywhere, IoT, Open Banking, API-enabled digital platforms, and security?
-How does that work?
+Critical data stored in the cloud, providing mobile access from anywhere, along with IoT, Open Banking, API-enabled digital platforms, and security—how does it all work?

-APIs are the basis for digital transformation.
-The expansion of Web applications and digital ecosystems driven by Web APIs have increased security concerns due to their high degree of exposure.
-In the study conducted by Sensedia in collaboration with IDC, security was the most important topic considered in API strategies (85% of large and medium-sized companies).
+APIs form the foundation of digital transformation.
+The proliferation of web applications and digital ecosystems driven by web APIs, though facilitated by the robust capabilities of an API Integration Platform, has heightened security concerns due to their significant exposure.
+According to a study conducted by Sensedia in collaboration with IDC, security emerged as the most crucial aspect in API strategies, with 85% of large and medium-sized companies prioritizing it.

-OWASP (Open Web Application Security Project), in order to channel the efforts in the security of applications and APIs, carried out a global and collaborative survey with the 10 most critical security risks on the Web, known as OWASP TOP 10.
+The Open Web Application Security Project (OWASP) aims to centralize efforts in securing applications and APIs.
+To achieve this, OWASP conducted a global and collaborative survey to identify the 10 most critical security risks on the web, collectively known as OWASP TOP 10.

-The modifications in the items of the rankings were the following:
+The modifications to the items in the rankings were as follows:

 • 2013-A8 Cross-site Request Forgery (CSRF)